 Selling After Leaving The Military

-The best guess that I have heard is that while the periods of qualified use still need to be while you are in the military, the three years of unqualified use could be after retirement.
+Every military-smart tax professional I know believes that this means that while the periods of suspended time still need to be while you are in the military, the three years of unqualified use could be after retirement.
 You will need to talk to your tax professional and see where you stand on this subject.

 It is important to note that at the time of sale, you will also be subject to the “recapture” of the depreciation taken on the property over the years it was a rental.
 This is somewhat complicated, and I strongly recommend that you get a qualified accountant to handle the math, but you should expect to pay up to 25% of the amount you have depreciated over the years.

 There are various things you can do that may reduce the tax liability on the sale of a rental property, including deferring the taxes by purchasing another property in a 1031 tax deferred exchange, or by living in the house for a period of time before selling.
 There are tons of resources available to explain these options, if you are interested.

 The application of the military suspension for the calculation of the use test is very misunderstood.
 I have seen many people claim that it means that you have to live in the house for two out of ten years, or other misinterpretations of the law.
 You can find the exact explanation and example in IRS Publication 523, Selling Your Home.
 The examples in Pub 523, particularly about the military suspension, are very helpful in understanding how the written rules actually work.